Sphere classes#

 • bin_width (float) – Width of the bins (in Å).

-Atom grouping for the calculations of profiles.
+Atom grouping for the calculations.

-The possible grouping options are the atom positions (in the case where grouping='atoms') or the center of mass of the specified grouping unit (in the case where grouping='residues', 'segments', 'molecules' or 'fragments').
+The possible grouping options are the atom positions (in the case where grouping="atoms") or the center of mass of the specified grouping unit (in the case where grouping="residues", "segments", "molecules" or "fragments").

 Method for the position binning.